On this page:

 Each month, we will produce a benchmark and trend report for your practice using your data.
 This report will help you identify key priority areas and quality improvement opportunities for your practice.

-For assistance in accessing or interpreting your reports please contact your Regional Support Coordinator.
+For assistance in accessing or interpreting your reports please contact the Brisbane South PHN support team.

 For information on how to apply for PIP QI please click here.